carbon-language/carbon-lang/docs/design/name_lookup.md

 ### Unqualified name lookup

-Unqualified name lookup in Carbon will always find a file-local result, and other than the implicit "prelude" of importing and aliasing the fundamentals of the standard library, there will be an explicit mention of the name in the file that declares it in that scope.
+Unqualified name lookup in Carbon will always find a file-local result, other than the implicit "prelude" of importing and aliasing the fundamentals of the standard library.
+There will be an explicit mention of the name in the file that declares the name in the current or enclosing scope, which must also precede the reference.

 #### Alternatives